jertel/elastalert2/docs/source/ruletypes.rst

 ``--count-only``: Only find the number of matching documents and list available fields.
 ElastAlert 2 will not be run and documents will not be downloaded.

 ``--days N``: Instead of the default 1 day, query N days.
-For selecting more specific time ranges, you must run ElastAlert 2 itself and use ``--start`` and ``--end``.
+For selecting more specific time ranges, use ``--start`` and ``--end``.

+``--end <timestamp>`` will force ElastAlert 2 to stop querying after the given time, instead of the default, querying to the present time.
+This really only makes sense when running standalone.
+The timestamp is formatted as ``YYYY-MM-DDTHH:MM:SS`` (UTC) or with timezone ``YYYY-MM-DDTHH:MM:SS-XX:00`` (UTC-XX).

+``--start <timestamp>`` will force ElastAlert 2 to begin querying from the given time, instead of the default, querying from the present.
+The timestamp should be ISO8601, e.g.  ``YYYY-MM-DDTHH:MM:SS`` (UTC) or with timezone ``YYYY-MM-DDTHH:MM:SS-08:00`` (PST).
+Note that if querying over a large date range, no alerts will be sent until that rule has finished querying over the entire time period.
+To force querying from the current time, use "NOW".

 ``--save-json FILE``: Save all documents downloaded to a file as JSON.
 This is useful if you wish to modify data while testing or do offline testing in conjunction with ``--data FILE``.
 A maximum of 10,000 documents will be downloaded.